aleksati/kd-audio-fx/README.md

 Knowledge distillation is a technique for compressing complex and large "teacher" networks into smaller "student" networks.
 We explore the application of knowledge distillation for compressing RNN models of audio distortion effects.
 In particular, we propose an audio-to-audio LSTM architecture for realtime regression tasks where small audio effect networks are trained to mimic the internal representations of more extensive networks, known as feature-based knowledge distillation.

 This repo contains all the necessary utilities to use our knowledge distillation architecture.
-Find the code and pre-trained models located inside the "./src" folder
+Find the code and pre-trained models located inside the "./src" folder.

 # Datasets